1‑866‑ARF‑MEOW

 • Seizures

-If you suspect your sneaky snacker has gotten into the nutmeg – or eaten a whole pumpkin pie – seek veterinary care immediately or call the Pet Poison Helpline.
+If you suspect your dog has nutmeg poisoning – or eaten a whole pumpkin pie – seek veterinary care immediately or call the Pet Poison Helpline.

 Pet Pro Tip: If you have a dog that is prone to ‘snacksidents’ – you should consider getting a dog insurance plan as soon as possible.
 It can help you afford the best care in the future by covering eligible vet bills for digestive illnesses, toxic ingestion, and more.

-Our dogs love to eat what we eat, but that doesn’t mean it’s healthy for them.
-Raw pumpkin is a healthy treat – as are sweet potatoes, pumpkin meat or seeds, and the commercial pumpkin dog treats you find at local pet stores.
+While dogs can eat a spoonful of pumpkin pie and come out unscathed, it doesn’t mean they should.
+Raw pumpkin is a far healthier treat – as are sweet potatoes and the commercial pumpkin dog treats you find at local pet stores.

 Lynn Guthrie